 You’ll also want to see if your event includes any downtime, where you may enjoy time at the beach, pool, or spa.
 In that case, you’ll also want to pack a swimsuit, coverup, and anything else you may need.

 I also like to pack a small spray of wrinkle releaser in case my clothes are a little wrinkled.
 If you roll your clothes and/or use packing cubes, you probably won’t have to iron them.
 But it’s still nice to give them a quick spray and refresh them.
+Most hotels will have an iron and ironing board, but you may not need it.

 I always travel with at least my tablet, even if I’m not sure I’ll need it for the actual convention.
 You’ll probably have some time in the evenings and/or between sessions, and may want to check in with work, answer emails, or even get some work done.